Havana in 3 Days

 Sloppy Joe’s

-Here, in another popular haunt of Ernest Hemingway, the famous sandwich bearing the bar’s name was invented.
+Here, in another popular haunt of Ernest Hemingway, the famous sandwich bearing the bar owner’s name is said to have been invented.

 Sloppy Joe's